 It’s all downhill to Hawthorne’s business district.
 With the notable lack of national chain stores, this is a wonderfully unique place to shop and eat.
 If you are with your kids you’ll have to skip the Sapphire Hotel, a very cool bar that is set in an old brothel.
 Just check it out as you make your way past the coffee shops and a sprinkling of funky little shops.
 Soon, you’ll come to Powell’s Books for Cooks & Gardeners.
 Here you’ll find shelves lined with new and used books exclusively on those subjects.
 Nearby is Powell’s Books; small only when compared to the full city block store downtown.
 Big Powell’s little sister has an amazing selection of new and used books for grown-ups and children.

-Across the street is the Bagdad Theater, a great place for a movie and a slice of pizza.
+Across the street is McMenamins Bagdad Theater & Pub, a great place for a movie and a slice of pizza.
 In addition to the cheap nightly movies, they have children’s matinees on the weekends.
 The beautiful Bagdad is one of Portland’s best-known McMenamin Brothers projects.
-The brothers are famous for renovating old buildings and turning them into community friendly brewpubs.
+The brothers are famous for renovating old buildings and turning them into community-friendly brewpubs.
 They use local artists and craftspeople to make each one of their restaurants or establishments unique.

 A little further down is The Red Light, a gigantic resale shop that has everything from ordinary used clothing, to wild sexy outfits and some very tasteful vintage clothes.
 Last year, I found my son an entire Sherlock Holmes costume hidden in the racks, including the much sought after deerstalker cap.
 (All for about 10 bucks!)

-Greg’s and Presents of Mind are gift shops that each have their own distinctive flavor.
+Memento PDX and Presents of Mind are gift shops that each have their own distinctive flavor.
 Both have a selection of fun, kitschy toys and collectables in addition to the locally made items that set them apart.
-Greg’s carries the locally made and beloved Queen Bee Bags, along with local art, soaps and candles.
-Presents of Mind has locally made tee-shirts, jewelry, stationary and a selection of fun and high-end baby gifts.
+Memento PDX carries the locally made and beloved Queen Bee Bags, along with local art, soaps and candles.
+Presents of Mind has locally made tee-shirts, jewelry, stationery and a selection of fun and high-end baby gifts.

 Kids-at-Heart Toys is another independent shop that makes shopping on Hawthorne so distinctive and fun.
 The toys are high quality, well made and of course lots of fun.

-While there are more places to shop and eat if you head further west down Hawthorne, a good stopping point and one that the kids will thank you for might be Ben and Jerry’s, whose hippie atmosphere seems particularly well suited to Southeast Portland.
+While there are more places to shop and eat if you head further west down Hawthorne, a good stopping point and one that the kids will thank you for might be Dairy Hill Ice Cream, whose hippie atmosphere seems particularly well suited to Southeast Portland.

 Southeast is not brimming with hotels, especially not the big chain type.
-If your children are 4 and older, The Bluebird Guesthouse is adorable and affordable, and has a kitchen available if you would like to cook your own meals.
-The H.I.
-Portland Hawthorne Hostel has a family suite and finally a little bit farther, but still in Southeast, is Brooklyn Center Suites.
+If your children are 4 and older, The Bluebird Guesthouse is adorable and affordable and has a kitchen available if you would like to cook your own meals.
+A little bit farther, but still in Southeast, is Brooklyn Center Suites.

 This whole day can easily be navigated without ever stepping foot in a car.
 Check out www.trimet.org for bus maps and schedules.
 Bus Number 14 will drop you at or near all of these places.